cysouw/graphicalgrammar/text/germany.md

 Otto Lyon (1853-1912) Stadtschulrat in Dresden

-simple analysis of constituents with numbers [@lyon1889: 101] Satzbilder like Lehmann [@lyon1889: 269-270]
+simple analysis of constituents with numbers, but does not use the numbers like Becker [@lyon1889: 101] Satzbilder like Lehmann [@lyon1889: 269-270]

 more extensive in *Lektüre als Grundlage* Satzbilder wie Hoffmann [@lyon1897: 130-154]